MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the Cloud Shell pane, run the following command to specify the Azure region that supports availability zones and where you want to create resources for this lab (replace `<region>` with the name of the Azure region):
+1. In the Cloud Shell pane, run the following command to specify the Azure region that supports availability zones and where you want to create resources for this lab (replace `<region>` with the name of the Azure region which supports availablity zones):

     ```
     LOCATION='<region>'
     ```

+      > **Note**: Ensure to use the proper notation for the Azure region (short name which does not include a space, e.g. **eastus** rather than **US East**)

+      > **Note**: To identify Azure regions where you can provision Azure VMs, refer to [https://azure.microsoft.com/en-us/regions/offers/](https://azure.microsoft.com/en-us/regions/offers/)

+      > **Note**: To identify Azure regions which support availability zones, refer to [https://docs.microsoft.com/en-us/azure/availability-zones/az-region](https://docs.microsoft.com/en-us/azure/availability-zones/az-region)

 1. In the Cloud Shell pane, run the following command to create a resource group in the region you specified: